Located in New Cross, The Adobros is a supper club serving up Filipino Food

 Yes we do!
 You can sign up with your email via the form to the right.
 Being on our mailing list is the best way of knowing when our next dates are, as we always let our mailing list subscribers know via a newsletter about our new dates first so please sign up to be amongst the first to know!
 We respect your privacy and do not pass on your emails to any 3rd party.
 We also know how annoying spam can be so we try to keep our newsletters to a minimum!

 If they are not listed on our website, don’t fret!
 We just haven’t announced the next dates yet.
 Sign up to our mailing list (via the form right at the top of the page) so that you can be amongst the first to know when we do announce them.

 With the supper clubs we host at our flat, we can seat 14 people maximum.
 With our pop-ups it depends on the venue.

 I have a dietary requirement, can you cater for it?

 We try to be as flexible as possible when it comes to catering for certain dietary requirements as long as we are informed in advance, so that we can come up with a suitable menu alternative.
 If you have any concerns, please contact us via email at email@example.com

 Can I book private evenings / events / catering?

 Of course!
-We have hosted birthdays, provided small dishes for event catering, and even made some desserts and sweets for special requests.
+We have hosted birthdays and Christmas parties, provided small dishes for event catering, and even made some desserts and sweets for special requests.
 We are pretty flexible and open-minded so do get in touch so we can chat more about it all, but please bear in mind that we currently both have day jobs and so we can only do our best to try and meet all of your needs!